roytang/blog/content/quotes/sig.md

 ---

-&quot;and through it all you&#x27;d watched me go, you never even cared that I needed you...&quot;
+"and through it all you&#x27;d watched me go, you never even cared that I needed you..."

   -- Dan England &amp; John Ford Coley/ Who&#x27;s Lonely Now